Spidy8845/Pharmabot-drug-classification-chatbot/README.md

 ## Setup

 1. Clone this repository to your local machine.
-2. Navigate to the project directory.
+2. Navigate to the directory.
 3. Install all dependencies listed in `requirements.txt` using `pip install -r requirements.txt`.
 4. Run the main.py to initiate the bot and start asking queries for the formulations present in the csv file named "data".